LiamJCates/Programming-Notes/System Design/ObjectOrientedDesign/ObjectOrientedConcepts/Abstraction/DataHiding.md

-Data/Information hiding takes encapsulation a step further to force the use of a programmatically defined abstraction.
+Data/Information hiding takes encapsulation a step further to force the use of the interface provided by a programmatically defined abstraction.
 Information hiding mechanisms define a distinction between an encapsulated abstraction unit's (a classes') public interface and private internals.
 The internals of a component are then said to be "hidden" from the classes' clients.

 Data hiding is a technique of protecting class members such that they are only manipulated inside the class, unauthorized access is prevented.